 Feedback from community of learners enables undergraduates to test hypotheses

-WOOSTER, Ohio — Interdisciplinary research is becoming increasingly common in higher education, and The College of Wooster’s Center for Diversity and Global Engagement is providing students with a valuable sounding board to vet their works while in progress.
+WOOSTER, Ohio — Interdisciplinary research is becoming increasingly common in higher education, and The College of Wooster’s Center for Diversity and Inclusion is providing students with a valuable sounding board to vet their works while in progress.

 I-Seminars bring young researchers face-to-face with faculty, staff, and fellow students from diverse backgrounds and perspectives for a frank discussion and a healthy exchange of ideas.
 The objective is to provide direct responses and helpful suggestions for the students as they continue their research.